BaileyWeiss/WebDevelopment/Midtown_Kava_Lounge_Source_Code/README.md

-# Midtown Kava Lounge Website
+# Midtown Kava Lounge Website | Source Code
 [MidtownKavaLounge.com](https://midtownkavalounge.com)

 This repository contains the source code and assets for **Midtown Kava Lounge**, a calming, green-themed website built for a relaxing kava bar experience in collaboration with **Capital City Kava**.
 The site was developed from scratch using **HTML, CSS, and JavaScript**, hosted on **cPanel** for ease of management and low maintenance.